CavernCrawlers/CavernCrawlers.github.io/Fighter-Rogue.md

 **Archer**: You do not have **Disadvantage** when making attacks at Far range.

+**Assassin**:  If you already have the **Sneak Attack** ability, your Sneak Attack dice increase to d6s.
+If you do not already have the Sneak Attack ability, you gain the Sneak Attack ability.

 **Cavalry**: While mounted, you gain +2 to hit and +1 AC.
 Additionally, whatever creature you are mounted on gains +1 AC and +1 Evasion.

 **Charger**: If you perform the charge maneuver, add +2 to your damage rolls.

 **Intelligent Defense**: Your good at recognizing danger and know how best to avoid it.
 Add your **Intelligence Bonus** to your AC so long as you are not wearing medium or heavy armor.
 Cannot be combined with **Distracting Defense**.

+**Mighty Warrior**: If you already have the **Mighty Deed** ability, this knack has no effect.
+If you do not have the Mighty Deed ability, you gain the Mighty Deed ability.

-**Mighty Shot**: You may use your Mighty Deed ability with ranged attacks.
+**Mighty Shot**: If you already have the **Mighty Deed** ability, you may use the Mighty Deed ability with ranged attacks.

 **Poisoner**: If you poison a target, your poison has **Advantage** on overcoming that target's **Defenses**.
 Additionally, poisons have **Disadvantage** on overcoming your **Defenses**.